papis/papis/doc/source/scripting.rst

 ==============

-As in `git <https://git-scm.com>`__, you can write custom scripts to include them in the command spectrum of papis.
+As in `git <https://git-scm.com>`__, you can write custom scripts to include them in the command spectrum of Papis.

 Example: Mail script
 --------------------